sifaatz/TelegramBot/README.md

 Version 0.1

 # TelegramBot
-Small python code to interact with telegram.
-Resulted from my need to receive and send messages from some Raspberry Pis.
+Here will come a small python package to interact with telegram.
+It resulted from a small Raspberr-Pi project and the objective is to easily revceive and send messages to RPI which can be interpretated by Python.
-There are a lot of other within projects.
+Very helpfull for me to maintain headless RPIs.

 ## How it works
 Code will follow soon.
+* config for Telegram Bot
+* Send messages
+* Receive messages
+* Configured commands

 ## Preconditions